hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Overview.md

 ## Reorg Compatible Privacy

-In v1.4, using private transactions in a network using a probabilistic consensus mechanism is an early access feature.
-For example, Ropsten.
+In v1.4, using private transactions in a network using a consensus mechanism where forks occur (that is, PoW or Clique) is an early access feature.
+For example, using private transactions on Ropsten.

-Do not use private transctions in production networks using a probabilistic consensus mechanism.
+Do not use private transctions in production networks using consensus mechanisms that fork.